soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ![Explorer URLs that were blocked](media/ExplorerPhishClickVerdictURLs.png)

-Select a URL to view more information.
+Select a URL to view more detailed information.

 ## Review email messages reported by users